Online Dating Advice: 5 Tips On How To Find Your Perfect Match

 Now I've got that out of the way, here we go.

-Many dating websites claim to be 'free' -and many are- but only a handful are really worth a mention.
+Many dating websites claim to be 'free' -and many are- but only a handful are really worth a mention like the one from this snapsext review.
 Plenty of Fish springs to mind as perhaps the best free dating website you can find.
 It has an extremely large user base; if you don't find at least one person on here to talk to, you're doing something wrong (don't forget what I said about tattoos).
 It's completely free unless you want to be first in the queue on the 'meet me' feature or you wish to know when someone has opened your message (creepy).
 But none of these paid features will benefit you in any meaningful way, so it's best to avoid them.

 If you're looking for like-minded people Plenty of Fish will attempt to match you with users who share similar interests, but it quite often turns up with random and rather irrelevant results (it might match you with someone who lives 100 miles away, can't drive, and hates everything you love).
 Manually searching for people is certainly the way to go; the search feature is very detailed and easy to use, and comes with specific search parameters, so you can easily find your 'perfect' match (on paper at least).